 More Reasons for BI in the Cloud

-Other factors driving adoption of the cloud include:
+Other factors driving the adoption of the cloud include:

 Flexibility — In today’s fast-changing tech environment, there’s often not enough time to develop an effective in-house BI architecture before it becomes outdated.